The service

 What this service does not cover

 This is not an emergency service.
-Dr Wright does not offer urgent care or home visits, and submitting an enquiry does not book an appointment — her team reviews each request and contacts you to discuss next steps.
+Dr Wright does not offer urgent, palliative or ongoing care, and submitting an enquiry does not book an appointment — her team reviews each request and contacts you to discuss next steps.
 For emergencies call 999; for urgent advice contact your GP or NHS 111.

 Ready to make an enquiry?